 nue!
-40 seconds, shaking with great violence the laid up with buildings in the City, throwing down many, and the greatest epsidered likely to be mortal, unless doing more or less injury to all.
-About 60 persons Louisiana." weather should induce high were killed by the falling of the buildings and fragments, and many were wounded.
-The motion of The following which isol in this City, to abide the earth was such, that it was with great difficulty strates, in our opinion, that gazette, Aug.
-27. a person could stand in the street without support. liable to erratic theories; and v= Captain P. was himself out of doors at the time and make mistakes, they are sometime found it necessary to take hold of some object.- Having before heard some strange opinions, Mr. The Churches received great injury.
-At Callao uted to Mr. Irving, the relation seems of that the earthquake was equally violent-the steeple of more probable.-Christian Watchman. the Church was thrown down, and the buildings UNFULFILLED PROPHECY. generally received damage.
-The shipping in the The rage for studying unfulfilled prophecy, does correctness. harbor were affected in the same manner as the not seem as yet to have suffered any abatement in Eng. buildings on shore, being shaken with violence, London.
-We have heard a strange story about a fine look. which threatened immediate destruction.
-The Offi- meeting said to have taken place a short time ago side, and had THOMAS C. ALLEN. cers of the U. S. ship Vincennes, observed that the at the country seat of Mr. Drummond, the wealthy overboard before he 828. effect was such, they feared her masts would be Banker, at which some new discoveries were made up.
-He then asked the forced through her bottom; and the Officers of the in this branch of theological science.
-The "ondit" who told him there was none on British ships of war said that had the earthquake of the day respecting the matter is as follows: says he, "I know you are not country. lasted a few moments longer they believed their Mr. Drummond, without proposing any object without specie on board-now I am what I appear considerable damage.
+40 seconds, shaking with great violence the laid up with . buildings in the City, throwing down many, and the greatest epc. doing more or less injury to all.
+About 60 persons Louisiana." were killed by the falling of the buildings and fragments, and many were wounded.
+The motion of The following which is the earth was such, that it was with great difficulty strates, in our opinion, that g. a person could stand in the street without support. liable to erratic theories; and v Captain P. was himself out of doors at the time and make mistakes, they are sometime found it necessary to take hold of some object .- Having before heard some strange opi-The Churches received great injury.
+At Callao uted to Mr. Irving, the relation seems the earthquake was equally violent-the steeple of more probable.-Christian Watchman. the Church was thrown down, and the buildings generally received damage.
+The shipping in the The rage for studying unfulfilled prophecy, docs British ships of war said that had the earthquake of the day respecting the matter is as follows: says he, "I know you are not country. considerable damage.